AMWA-TV/bcp-007-01/docs/Overview.md

 > Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
-The URL of the sender as utilized by the NDI SDK.
+The URL of the NDI Native Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
-A controller SHOULD specify this parameter with values provided by a sender's `transport_params` or the NDI SDK discovery methods.
-If this parameter is set to `null`, the receiver MUST determine for itself the value of `source_url`.
+This parameter MUST be set to `null` if it is not known.

 #### source_address
 The IP address and port that the sender is utilizing for the stream.
-If specified, it MUST be in the format `ip_address:port_number`, other wise it MUST be set to `null` if not known.
+If specified, it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null` if not known.

 ## IS-05 Connection Bahavior
  Connections in the NDI domain can be specified in several different ways.
 In each case the Native NDI Receiver identifies the stream to be connected through at least one of: